Tip Calculator

 Set the tip percentage

-Use 15 percent as a common default, or adjust higher or lower based on service and local custom.
+Use 15 percent as a common starting point, or adjust higher or lower based on service quality, local custom, and any included service charge.

 3. 3